Originally posted on the Hogan Assessments Blog on January 25, 2017

 Coaching high potential employees to find impact, challenge and meaningful relationships at work can help create stronger motivation, commitment, and retention.

 Many organizations understand this but the basic assumption seems to be that the expanded opportunities afforded to someone who has been identified as top talent should be enough – this most often includes increased access to senior leaders, special projects, and extra training.
 However, with so much passive job seeking these days (thanks to sites like LinkedIn) and an increasingly diverse workforce to deal with, leaders often find that their programs are not helping to create the “stickiness” they need.
+It can be harder for both employees and businesses to adjust if your new hire has come over from somewhere like Australia on the E-3 Visa for example.
+As well as working for a new company and learning their rules and regulations, they need time to be able to settle down in their new surroundings.
+Talent can be scouted from all over the world these days and it is important for businesses to know how to cope with this change.
 Indeed, in Sirota’s own projects we find that top talent is rarely more positive about their organization than the average employee.

 So how can programs be designed to boost success?
 Once the science of talent and personality assessments helps you make good decisions about what candidates to pick, the science of engagement should help you to get them to stay.
 Here are three key issues that you should consider: